ECOSYSTEM

 How the pieces fit.

 Agents talk HTTP to Consciousness Server.
-CS orchestrates Redis (working state), ChromaDB (semantic search via Ollama embeddings), and three smaller services for machines awareness, auth, and execution.
+CS orchestrates Redis (working state), ChromaDB (semantic search via Ollama embeddings), and three more services for machines awareness, auth, and execution.

 What people use this for.